MichaelJCanales/banking_activity/README.md

 Begin reading `instructions.md` to get started.

 ## Project Intro/Objective
 The purpose of this project is to analyze stock data in Python.
+That will be then use to process a sentiment analysis to see how it can predict stock prices.

 ### Methods Used
 * OOP